By Luca Balata

 Find out more

-To hear more about the World Café method, its practical applications, and the findings of my research into enhancing intercultural skills, come along to the World Café Workshop on Wednesday 29 August 2018 at the University of Leeds.
+To hear more about the World Café method, its practical applications, and the findings of my research into enhancing intercultural skills, come along to the Leeds Doctoral College Research Nights event on Tuesday 4 September 2018 at the University of Leeds.